 Representative Isela Blanc is a community organizer with over 15 years of experience advocating for children and families.
 She has worked on behalf of the children and families of LD 26 since she was first elected to the Arizona House fo Representatives in 2016.

 Heather Macre came to Arizona in 2008, and immersed herself in both the local political scene and in conservation efforts.
 Heather was elected to the Central Arizona Water Conservation District Board in 2014 and re-elected in 2018.

 Jennifer Martin is a life-long Arizonan.
 She currently serves as a water expert for the Sierra Club and works on water quality, flow and depth to groundwater monitoring and habitat restoration around the state as well as policy analysis and advocacy.
 She was elected to the Central Arizona Water Conservation District Board in 2018.

 Phoenix native Laura Pastor is a fifth-generation Arizonan who graduated from St. Mary’s High School and received a Bachelor of Arts degree in education from Arizona State University.
 Laura serves on the Phoenix City Council, representing District 4 since 2013.
 Laura is a member of the Phoenix Union High School District Board, where she has been a strong advocate for strategic planning for the District.

 Adelita Grijalva is a Tucson native and Pueblo High School alumni.
 She was the youngest woman ever elected to the Tucson Unified School District Governing Board, and is currently serving her fifth term.

-Corina Madruga was elected to the Tolleson Union High School District Governing Board in 2014, was re-elected in 2018, and serves as the Board President.
+Corina Madruga was elected to the Tolleson Union High School District Governing Board in 2014 and was re-elected in 2018.
+She currently serves as the Board President.
 She’s earned two degrees in business administration, and is an alumni of the Valle del Sol Hispanic Leadership Institute.

 Katie Paetz currently serves the Osborn Board as its President.
 An experienced teacher, for 12 years she’s worked in Arizona schools.
 In that time she’s been a staunch advocate for student growth and excellence in our public schools.